|

 proper function of philosophy: but I am assuming that the name Idealism can only be

-- The subject of this paper is, therefore, quite uninteresting.
+properly applied where there is a certain amount of argument, intended to be cogent.
+The subject of this paper is, therefore, quite uninteresting.
 Even if I prove my point,

 I shall have proved nothing about the Universe in general.
 Upon the important question